saucelabs/sauce-docs/docs/api-testing/composer.md

 id: composer
 title: Writing API Tests with the Composer
 sidebar_label: Using the Composer
-description: Our API Testing Composer enables you to auto-generate and build functional API tests in minutes.
+description: Quickly generate and build functional API tests
 ---

 import useBaseUrl from '@docusaurus/useBaseUrl';